Fusion or Confusion? Multimodal Complexity Is Not All You Need: Experiments

 \subsection{Case Study}

-To illustrate how common evaluation practices can affect reported results, we highlight methodological challenges that can compromise the validity of conclusions when standardized protocols are not followed.
-The CREMA-D dataset is widely used for evaluating multimodal learning methods, yet its official repository does not provide standardized cross-validation splits.
-It states only that subject-independence should be ensured when generating them, leaving this critical decision to individual researchers.
-We examine AUG \citep{jiang2025rethinking}\footnote{Published at NeurIPS 2025 with an oral presentation} as a representative example of how these issues can affect reported results.
+We highlight methodological challenges that can compromise the validity of conclusions to illustrate how common evaluation practices can affect reported results.
+The Crema-D dataset is widely used in multimodal learning, yet its official repository does not provide standardized cross-validation splits.
+It states only that subject-independence should be ensured when generating them, leaving this critical decision to individual researchers \cite{Wang_Cao_Cooper_Keutmann_Gur_Nenkova_Verma}.
+We examine AUG\footnote{Published at NeurIPS 2025 with an oral presentation.} \citep{Jiang_Huang_Yang_2025} as a representative and recent example of how these issues can affect reported results.
 Based on the original publication, AUG appears to outperform a broad range of multimodal learning methods with an innovative boosting algorithm, supported by ablation studies, bar charts, sensitivity analyses, and t-SNE \citep{Maaten_Hinton_2008} plots.
-However, these validations are reported exclusively on CREMA-D. AUG follows the splits from OGM, which uses only training and test sets, and \emph{model selection is performed on the test set}.
+However, except for tabular results, these validations are reported exclusively on Crema-D. AUG follows the splits from OGM, which uses only training and test sets, resulting in model selection on the test set.
 Furthermore, the splits are not subject-independent despite the dataset repository's explicit guidance, resulting in subject leakage.
-Additionally, neither the baseline methods nor AUG generalizes to $M$ modalities in its original implementation, and different optimizers are used across datasets, complicating fair comparison.

-When we introduce a standardized dataset split protocol, generalize AUG to $M$ modalities, and tune hyperparameters for all methods under identical conditions, we observe that AUG continues to boost unimodal video performance; however, it does not improve multimodal performance relative to simpler baselines, and the ranking of methods changes (\Cref{fig:case_study}).
-While acknowledging the theoretical contributions of AUG, this case study demonstrates how evaluation practices common in the field can influence reported conclusions.
+Additionally, different optimizers are used across datasets, complicating fair comparisons.
+When we introduce a standardized dataset split protocol, generalize the implementation of AUG to $M$ modalities, and tune hyperparameters, we observe that AUG continues to boost unimodal video performance.
+However, it does not improve multimodal performance relative to simpler baselines.
+Consequently, the relative ordering shifts from AUG outperforming \ac{simbamm} to \ac{simbamm} matching or exceeding AUG (\Cref{fig:case_study}).
+While acknowledging the theoretical contributions of AUG, this demonstrates how common evaluation practices can influence conclusions.
+Details in \Cref{app:case_study_details}.